jrnold/r4ds-exercise-solutions/docs/EDA.md

 <img src="EDA_files/figure-html/unnamed-chunk-43-1.png" width="70%" style="display: block; margin: auto;" />

+#### Exercise 5 {.exercise}

-5. Two dimensional plots reveal outliers that are not visible in one dimensional plots.
-For example, some points in the plot below have an unusual combination of `x` and `y` values, which makes the points outliers even though their `x` and `y` values appear normal when examined separately.
+> Two dimensional plots reveal outliers that are not visible in one dimensional plots.
+> For example, some points in the plot below have an unusual combination of `x` and `y` values, which makes the points outliers even though their `x` and `y` values appear normal when examined separately.

 ```r